veltzer/demos-devops-terraform/exercises/intermediate/07/exercise.md

 We're using 2 modules made available to us by the community:

 * The security group one is hosted at Terraform Registry, we're locking to version 3.13.0
-* The dynamodb table module we'll pull directly from github, and tell Terraform that we want to lock to version v0.6.0 of that module
+* The DynamoDB table module we'll pull directly from GitHub, and tell Terraform that we want to lock to version v0.6.0 of that module

 Let's run a `terraform init` and see what happens: